 In 1995 the Connecticut pharmaceutical company Purdue Pharma introduced a time-release form oxycodone called Oxycontin that today is the most abused prescription medication in the U.S, according to the DEA (Drug Enforcement Administration.)
 Although manufacturers have tried to make Oxycontin tamper-resistant, addicts have found many ways to get around these restrictions.
 Oxycontin addiction treatment is one of the primary therapies offered by rehabilitation facilities around the country.
 Zohydro critics say that Zohydro Addiction Treatment will be even as common as oxycontin addiction treatment if Zohydro succeeds in getting to market.

 In November 2011, Zogenix met with the FDA one last time to discuss the drug application it intends to file in 2012 in hopes of introducing Zohydro in 2013.
 The FDA will not comment publicly on its discussions with Zogenix, but Zogenix officials say they are open to releasing a tamper-resistant form of the medication.
 Right now, however, they see the need for a hydrocodone product that does not contain liver-toxic acetaminophen as a higher priority.
-This means that Zohydro Addiction Treatment may soon be as common as Vicodin addiction treatment in rehabilitation centers around the universe.
+This means that Long Term Zohydro Addiction Treatment may soon be as common as Vicodin addiction treatment in rehabilitation centers around the universe.